repjackson/tw/notes.md

 mongodb://facet:<password>@aws-us-east-1-portal.21.dblayer.com:10444/facetdb?ssl=true

-notes
-    member matching on edit page
-    check in process for members
-    check in process for guests
-        name
-        email
-        associated member
-            notify member via text/email

-todo
-    remote editing mode for guest that just checked in

 my thoughts
     love game concept, everything you do is for a purpose, thus has value, thus should be rewarded/incentivized